Dan Tucker (lawman)

-Dan Tucker, better known as "Dangerous Dan" Tucker, (1849 – after 1892), is a little-known lawman and gunfighter of the Old West.
+Dan Tucker, better known as "Dangerous Dan" Tucker, (1849 – after 1892), is a little-known Canadian-American lawman and gunfighter of the Old West.

 Arrival in New Mexico Territory and early career

 Early career and reputation

 Tucker first ventured into New Mexico Territory in the early 1870s.
 Born in Canada, Tucker was said to have been soft-spoken and laconic, and with a slight accent often mistaken for being southern.
 Famed New Mexico sheriff Harvey Whitehill was, at the time, serving as the Grant County, New Mexico, sheriff.
 Whitehill first met Tucker in 1875, when the latter drifted into Silver City, New Mexico, after managing a stage station near Fort Selden.
 Although some were suspicious of Tucker, he was in Colorado for a time, but was rumored to have fled that state for New Mexico after stabbing a man to death.
 He initially introduced himself as David Tucker, but preferred to be called Dan.
 Whitehill took a liking to him, and hired him as a deputy sheriff.

 One of the first incidents of violence in which Tucker took part after accepting his new job occurred in 1876 and was witnessed by Sheriff Whitehill's son, Wayne Whitehill, who was then a child but able to give a full account of the incident during an interview in 1949.
 According to him, two Mexican men began fighting inside "Johnny Ward's Dance Hall", in Silver City.
 One of the men stabbed the other, wounding him, then ran out into the street to escape.
 Just as he rounded a corner on Broadway Street, Dan Tucker shot him in the neck in full view of many citizens, the young Whitehill being one.
 An account of this shooting was also taken from Dan Rose, who was 12 years old at the time but also on the street that night.